 The department follows a Fine Art Syllabus and Photography is studied at both A Level and GCSE.
 One of our strengths is 3D sculpture and installation-based work, which makes us unique from other art departments.
 The pupils who choose this discipline are encouraged to make large scale sculptures in a variety of materials using techniques such as construction, modelling and casting.
 A Photography darkroom has recently been opened and there is a lively Photography Club.

 The creative atmosphere generated in the senior art studios presents a very different learning environment for a Worth student.
 To support this, the department runs an open door policy, offering both time and space for students to explore their ideas and experiment with materials.
 Both the working environment and teaching experience offered encourages each student to communicate and share his or her identity through the use of visual language.
 Students are exploring their personal creative journeys, facilitated through the work they produce.

 In the past, pupils have gone on to study a variety of creative courses such as architecture, fashion, art history and art foundation courses.

 The art department staff are experts in a variety of specialisms, giving the department a rich and broad technical and contextual knowledge base from which each student benefits.
-Our teachers keep up to date with the current European art scene and are encouraged to consistently practice their own work.
+Our teachers keep up to date with the current European art scene and are encouraged to consistently practise their own work.

-The end-of-year shows are a celebration of every student's creative achievements and progress throughout the year is regularly documented on our art and photography blogs.
+The end-of-year shows are a celebration of every student's creative achievements and progress throughout the year is documented on our art and photography blogs.
 Both blogs are an on-going, inter-active learning resource for both staff and pupils.